 Material Culture is printed two times a year for members of PAS:APAL.
+It is abstracted and indexed in: JSTOR, ProQuest, History and Life, Historical Abstracts, GeoAbstracts, and the MLA International Bibliography.
 You may download a PDF of the table of contents of the current issue here.
-From the the current issue:
+Spring 2017 Material Culture includes:

 At Play in the Gate of Heaven: Methodist Material Discourses of Leisure and the Picturesque at Round Lake, New York

 Abstract: In 1868, Methodist revivalists established the camp meeting village of Round Lake, New York, 14 miles from the popular resort of Saratoga Springs.
 The venture was a respectable resort catering to upwardly mobile, mostly urban Methodists seeking a summer retreat from the industrial city without the morally questionable entertainments of secular resorts.
 The Round Lake landscape of cottage homes, picturesque grounds, and leisure, framed by religious education and revival services, borrowed from and stood in contrast with the leisure culture of nearby Saratoga Springs.
 This article explores the material discourses of landscape design and cottage life that shaped Round Lake.
 Through landscape, these Methodists not only materialized strategies responding to the challenges of popular Victorian leisure culture, but found ways to reconcile their embourgeoisement with their religious heritage.

 Ave Maria, FL: A Mixed Methods Material Culture Analysis

 Brad Huff, Department of History and Geography, Columbus State University